mako-framework/docs/03_databases/03_orm.md

 ### Key types

-The ORM assumes that your tables has an auto incrementing primary key by default.
+As previously mentioned, the ORM assumes that all your tables have an auto incrementing primary key by default.
 You can make it generate UUIDs, make your own custom key generator or tell it that your table doesn't have a primary key.

 Use the ```$primaryKeyType``` property to define the key type.

 | Key type          | Constant                           |
 |-------------------|------------------------------------|